Surya-JK/Surya-JK/README.md

 <br/>

-*"Always open to meaningful conversations, collabs, and a good cricket debate 🏏"*
+*"Always open to meaningful conversations and collabs"*

 </div>